-It's a used car market right now, with projections of used auto pricing falling by 20% over the next four years.
-While you'll get the most bang for your buck buying used, certifiedpreowned vehicles usually offer some warranty, making it a nice compromise between used and new.
+It's a used car market right now, with projections of used auto pricing falling by 20% over the next 4 years.
+While you'll get the most bang for your buck buying used, certified-preowned vehicles usually offer some warranty, making it a nice compromise between used and new.
 When you buy new, however, you get the latest safety and performance features, longer basic and limited powertrain warranties, and other benefits, such as a roadside assistance program.
-Association are great resources, which consider condition, mileage and added options.